bckohan/maintenance/README.md

 * **Semantic** [SemVer](https://semver.org)
 * **Calendar** [CalVer](https://calver.org)

 **All of my projects use [SemVer](https://semver.org)**.
-Calendar based versioning can [make sense in some contexts](https://calver.org/#when-to-use-calver), but for most ecosystem projects the clarity of [SemVer](https://semver.org) is more useful.
+Calendar based versioning can [make sense in some contexts](https://calver.org/#when-to-use-calver), but for most highly connected ecosystem projects the clarity of [SemVer](https://semver.org) is more useful.
 [CalVer](https://calver.org) may be more appropriate for applications that are not expected to be upstream of any other software or for some monolithic frameworks that do not expect a big middlestream tier directly downstream of them.

 The semantics of [CalVer](https://calver.org) can very from project to project.
 This increases the amount of work you have to do to figure out how to specify a version range on a dependency and because of this will promote very restrictive or exact version match dependency specifiers in middlestream software.
 This is fine for one-offs, but as the number of middlestream projects using [CalVer](https://calver.org) increases, the potential for version range conflicts between dependencies grows in your middlestream tier.
 [SemVer](https://semver.org) makes more sense for packages that have a high degree of dependency edges in their ecosystem graph.